ericmckevitt/ericmckevitt/README.md

     <img src="./banner.svg">
 </div>

+---

+## 📖 About me

+* 💻 I'm a Full-Stack Software Engineer
+* 📚 I'm a Computer Science B.S. + M.S.
+Student at Colorado School of Mines
+* 👨🏼‍🏫 I work as an Adjunct Professor, teaching CSCI 250 at Colorado School of Mines

 <!--
 **ericmckevitt/ericmckevitt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.